-Beside Immanuel Kant and Plato there is one philosopher who has influenced painters, sculptors and writers more than anyone else:
+Beside Immanuel Kant and Plato - Aristotle has had the biggest impact on painters, sculptors and writers throughout history.

 The aim of the last two topics are therefore to recount aesthetic influence since antiquity and show how kitsch coincides almost flawlessly with Aristotle's philosophy.

 The Renaissance was the intellectual result of Aristotle's philosophy, which in effect destroyed the Middle Ages.

 - Ayn Rand, novelist and philosopher

-It’s the 1540s in Italy and Aristotle’s Poetics is suddenly the major topic of discussion in Venice's intellectual circles.
-Titian’s friend, Pietro Aretino, who had only written comic plays, is now working on his first tragedy, “Orazia”, and Lodovico Dolce is to debut in 1547 in the same mode of representation.
+In the 1540s Aristotle’s treatise on poetry called Poetics becomes the major topic of discussion in Venice's intellectual circles.
+Titian’s friend, Pietro Aretino, who up to this time had only written comic plays, would now work on his first tragedy, “Orazia”, and Lodovico Dolce came to debut in 1547 in the same mode of representation.

-Titian's contemporaries likewise went from referencing historical and biblical events to depict mythological motifs incorporated with drama and pathos, and drew inspiration from Ovid’s Metamorphoses in particular.
+Titian's contemporary colleagues likewise went from referencing biblical stories to depict mythological motifs incorporated with drama and pathos, and drew inspiration particularly from Ovid’s Metamorphoses.